yugabyte/yugabyte-db/docs/content/preview/develop/build-global-apps/design-patterns-ha.md

 Let's look at some basic design patterns that you can adopt with YugabyteDB for global applications distributed across multiple regions.

-## Stretch cluster (Sync replication)
+## Stretch cluster

 To be ready for region failures and be highly available, you can deploy your cluster across multiple regions.
 A **stretch cluster** is a cluster that stretches across multiple regions.
 Let’s consider a stretch cluster that is distributed across three regions: `us-east`, `us-central`, and `us-west`.
 Automatically the leaders are placed across the three regions and the corresponding followers are placed in other regions in a load-balanced manner as shown in the following illustration.

 ![RF3 Stretch cluster](/images/develop/global-apps/rf3-stretch.png)

 The **stretch** cluster as shown in the above diagram is automatically resilient to a single region failure.
 When a region fails, followers in other regions are promoted to leaders within seconds and will continue to serve requests without any data loss.
-This is because the raft-based replication guarantees that at least `1 + RF/2` (`RF` = replication factor) nodes are consistent and up-to-date with the latest data.
+This is because the raft-based **synchronous replication** guarantees that at least `1 + RF/2` (`RF` = replication factor) nodes are consistent and up-to-date with the latest data.
 This enables the newly elected leader to serve the latest data immediately without any downtime for your users.

 As the leaders are distributed across all the regions, processing even a simple query might end up going to all the regions resulting in higher latencies.
 But you can set up [preferred zones for leaders](../global-performance#reducing-latency-with-preferred-leaders) and [follower reads](../global-performance#reducing-read-latency-with-follower-reads) to diminish the latency issues.